Villa miseria: Informal settlements

 Shacks in Villa 31, near Retiro Station, Buenos Aires.

 These settlements consist of small improvised houses or shacks made by their residents of corrugated iron, wood and other scrap material.
 The alleys are not usually paved, and narrow internal passages connect the different parts.
 The villas miseria have no sewerage.
 There may be water pipes passing through the settlement.
-Electric power is sometimes taken directly from the grid using illegal connections, which are perforce accepted by suppliers.
+Electric power is sometimes taken directly from the grid using illegal connections.

 The villas range from small groups of precarious houses to larger, more organized communities with thousands of residents.
 In rural areas the shacks might be made of mud and wood.
 There are villas miseria around and within most Argentine cities.
 They draw people from several backgrounds, often local people who have fallen from an already precarious economic position.
 In most cases, a villa miseria is populated by the children and grandchildren of the original settlers, who have been unable to improve their situation.

 Statistics

-In July 2004 it was estimated that there were about 640 "precarious neighborhoods" in suburban Buenos Aires, with 690,000 residents and 111,000 households.
-The population of the villas miseria in the city of Buenos Aires doubled during the 1990s, reaching about 120,000 as of 2005.

 By 2011, there were over 500,000 people living in more than 800 informal settlements around the periphery of Buenos Aires.
-Research from an NGO called TECHO or 'A roof for my country' (UTPMP) found that of these settlements, 66% had been founded in the last fifteen years and 65% were still growing.
+A non-governmental organization known as TECHO, also known as Un Techo para mi País, found that of these settlements, 66% had been founded in the last fifteen years and 65% were still growing.
 Most villas (85%) had no sewerage, and a similar percentage had no access to gas.

-The Government's statistics agency (INDEC) announced in 2016 that 8.8 million people, 32.2% of the population, were living in poverty.
+The National Institute of Statistics and Censuses of Argentina announced in 2016 that 8.8 million people, 32.2% of the population, were living in poverty.
 This was a dramatic leap in numbers from the 4.7% people living in poverty just three years before.

 The TECHO organisation estimated that there were more than 1,000 informal settlements in Greater Buenos Aires in 2015, only 10% of which had access to running water and 5% to sewage infrastructure.